Okanjo/okanjo-docs/docs/Categories.md

 `embed`
 :   `csv` When given, includes the additional resources.
 Accepts: `children`, `parent`, or `all_children`.
 Please note that `all_children` is not compatible with `children` or `parent` embeds, and is not compatible with the `id` filter.

 > An important note is that the `all_children` embed returns the entire category taxonomy.
-This can be very useful and a time saver.
+This can be very useful, especially for caching.

 ### Returns

-Array of [`Category`](Categories.html#Category) objects.
+Array of [`Category`](Objects.html#Category) objects.
 Can be an empty array if no categories match the given filtering criteria.

 ### Errors

 **500 Internal Server Error**
 :   `Failed to retrieve category.` Occurs when the request failed to be fulfilled.

 ## GET /categories/{id}